BRIDGE statistics as of October 2013

 |Number of TtF workshops:||114|

 |Number of countries that have hosted a BRIDGE workshop:||94|

 |Approximate number of participants attending a BRIDGE workshop:||18,400|

 |Number of nationalities represented amongst BRIDGE facilitators:||129|

 |Number of Accrediting facilitators:||61|

 |Number of Workshop facilitators:||594|

 |Number of female facilitators:||980|

 BRIDGE Workshops and Events

-2012 saw BRIDGE climb to new heights with an outstanding 249 Workshops and Events completed worldwide.
+2012 saw BRIDGE climb to new heights with 233 Workshops and Events completed worldwide.
 2013 has continued to be strong with a further 142 events being conducted up to the start of October.